Mick Clarke - In Depth Bio

 The Mick Clarke Band meanwhile, continue to play festivals and tour dates, including the Rocking The Blues festival in England with The Yardbirds, and the Big Blues in Luxembourg with Bo Diddley, which was released as the "Live in Luxembourg" album.

 Mick and Linda are married in 2000, honeymooning in Morocco, with a trip to Marrakesh.
 In October 2003 Mick's son Jamie, now living in Los Angeles, kills himself, aged 21.
-After several months off the road Mick first takes a break in Boscastle, Cornwall, seeing Jamie's name spelled out in the sunset clouds, a kind of closure, and later returns to regular work, to play dates including the Piazza Blues Festival in Bellinzona, Switzerland.
+Completely devastated Mick takes several months off the road, but in Spring of the following year Mick takes a break in Boscastle, Cornwall.
+An unusual and almost mystical experience, seeing Jamie's name spelled out in the sunset clouds, brings a kind of closure, and Mick later returns to regular work, to play dates including the Piazza Blues Festival in Bellinzona, Switzerland.

 In 2007 Mick and Linda move out of London and relocate to a small village on the Surrey / Sussex border, an area which Mick refers to as "The Surrey Badlands".
 The next year or so is spent mainly updating the house, and then embarking on building Mick's home studio, which becomes known as "Rockfold".
 The band is working less now, but a new album is released on Taxim Records, "Solid Ground".